Lost Medical Records Compensation Claims In The UK

 If your medical records have gone missing, then there could be a variety of outcomes.
 For instance, the care you receive from medical professionals could be affected.
 Your medical records contain various pieces of information regarding allergies, treatment and more.

 To give an example, you may have an allergy to a certain medication.
 If known, this will be in your medical records.
-If the person responsible for the storage of this information lost your medical records, then it’s possible that you may be prescribed medication that causes you to have an allergic reaction.
+A person responsible for the storage of this information losing your medical records could mean that you are prescribed medication that causes you to have an allergic reaction.

 If information pertaining to any past or present illnesses or conditions goes missing, it may be seen by those who are not authorised to access it.
 The risk of this information becoming public could cause psychological injuries such as stress or anxiety.
 You could be compensated for these too.